-In Rochdale, for example, nearly 50% of properties are Band A, but in Stockport, only 24% of properties are valued into Band A for Council Tax, leaving 76% of households immediately exposed to the band cap.
+In Rochdale, for example, nearly 50% of properties are Band A, but in Stockport, only 24% of properties are valued into Band A for Council Tax, leaving 76% of households immediately excluded from CTR.

 The Council Tax banding system has made Council Tax an infamously regressive tax.

 Households living in lower bands pay disproportionately more than households in higher bands.